amitadhainje/MY_NOTES/PyTest-Learning.md

 # Pytest Learning Notes

-1. This is my first file using VS code and I am planning to use it to take notes and add them to my github repository for future use and studying.
-2. Trying the second one
+1. Pytest is a framework that makes building and simple and scalable tests easy.
+It is open-source.
+2. Installing pytest ==> pip install pytest
+3.